Lionel de Jersey Harvard: Background

 was at the time attending St Olave's and St Saviour's Grammar School in Southwark—the successor to St Saviour's Grammar School, which John Harvard had himself attended.

-Also like John Harvard, many in Lionel's line had attended Emmanuel College, Cambridge and become ministers.
+Many in Lionel's line had (again as had John Harvard) attended Emmanuel College, Cambridge and become ministers.

 On his leaving St Olave's, however, the family's finances ruled out any ambition to attend Emmanuel College himself, and so he took employment with a firm of marine insurance brokers.